 Here’s what drives this appeal, based on my observations:

-Busting Myths: Do All Japanese Women Prefer American Men?
+Busting Myths: Do Japanese Women Find American Men Attractive?

 The idea that Japanese women always fall for American men is too simple and doesn’t capture the full picture.
 Some do feel a pull toward Westerners, but others want partners who understand their culture deeply.
 “I’ve counseled Japanese women who say American boldness can feel overwhelming, and they prefer the gentle, subtle way of talking they’re familiar with,” I’ve noticed in my work.